Adiabaticity of spin dynamics in diamond nitrogen vacancy centers in time-dependent magnetic fields: Dynamics including hyperfine interaction

-Now we examine the dynamics of the system with the same parameters used in the previous section, but now we include the nuclear degrees of freedom, i.e., we treat the system with hyperfine interactions included.
-Figure \ref{Fig_5} shows the 9-level population dynamics corresponding to the parameters used to obtain the 2-level dynamics in Fig.~\ref{Fig_2}.
+Now we examine the dynamics of the system with the same parameters used in the previous section, but including the nuclear degrees of freedom, i.e., we treat the system with hyperfine interactions included.
+Figure \ref{Fig_5} shows the 9-level population dynamics corresponding to the parameters used in Fig.~\ref{Fig_1hyp}, which give rise to an adiabatic dynamics where all the population is transferred from the 3 hyperfine levels of the electronic level $M_S=1$ to the corresponding levels of $M_S=-1$ when the longitudinal magnetic field changes sign (no transverse fields are applied).
 The curves in Fig.~\ref{Fig_5}(a) show the populations versus time summed over the hyperfine levels.
-The curves are very similar to those in Fig.~\ref{Fig_2}, except that the oscillations are more ragged and the slopes of the curves at the transition point are a bit smaller because the populations in the individual hyperfine pairs of levels [see Figs.~\ref{Fig_5}(b) and (c)] evolve with slight temporal offsets from one another, hence the features of the curve with a sum over hyperfine levels are somewhat smeared.
+When comparing to the two-level dynamics where the nuclear spin degrees of freedom are neglected (see Fig.~\ref{Fig_2} in \ref{app:longi}), we see that the curves are very similar, except that in the presence of nuclear spin the oscillations are more ragged and the slopes of the curves at the transition point are a bit smaller because the populations in the individual hyperfine pairs of levels [see Figs.~\ref{Fig_5}(b) and (c)] evolve with slight temporal offsets from one another, hence the features of the curve with a sum over hyperfine levels are somewhat smeared.

-Figure \ref{Fig_6} shows the 9-level population dynamics corresponding to the parameters used in Fig.~\ref{Fig_3}.
+Figure \ref{Fig_6} shows the 9-level population dynamics when the angular frequency of the oscillating magnetic field is increased to 20 times its value in Fig.~\ref{Fig_5}, giving rise to non-adiabatic dynamics ($\beta\gg 1$).
 As in Fig.~\ref{Fig_5}, Fig.~\ref{Fig_6}(a) shows the sum populations corresponding to the electronic states $M_S=\pm 1$ and Figs.~\ref{Fig_6}(b) and (c) show the populations of the different hyperfine levels.
-Comparison to Fig.~\ref{Fig_3} reveal the same features discussed above with respect to Fig.~\ref{Fig_5}.
+Comparison to the two-level dynamics in Fig.~\ref{Fig_3} in \ref{app:longi} reveal the same features discussed above with respect to Fig.~\ref{Fig_5}.